 Actuarial Standard of Practice No. 51 ("ASOP 51") applies to funding calculations such as those presented in this report and requires certain disclosures of potential risks.
-Schedule D presents an assessment of the key risks applicable to this plan, as well as historical information and plan maturity measures.
+Schedule B presents an assessment of the key risks applicable to this plan, as well as historical information and plan maturity measures.
+Schedule B includes the Low-Default-Risk Obligation Measure (LDROM), which is now required for pension plan funding valuations based on a recent update to Actuarial Standard of Practice No. 4 ("ASOP 4").

 Actuarial Standard of Practice No. 56 ("ASOP 56") provides guidance to actuaries when performing actuarial services with respect to designing, developing, selecting, modifying, using, reviewing, or evaluating models.
 Buck uses third-party software in the performance of annual actuarial valuations and projections.
 The model is intended to calculate the liabilities associated with the provisions of the plan using data and assumptions as of the measurement date under the funding rules specified in this report.
 The output from the third-party vendor software is used as input to an internally developed model that applies applicable funding rules to the liabilities derived and other inputs, such as plan assets and contributions, to generate the exhibits found in this report.
 Buck has an extensive review process whereby the results of the liability calculations are checked using detailed sample output, changes from year to year are summarized by source, and significant deviations from expectations are investigated.
 Other funding outputs and the internal model are similarly reviewed in detail and at a high level for accuracy, reasonability and consistency with prior results.
-Buck also reviews the third-party model when significant changes are made to the software.
+Buck also reviews the thirdparty model when significant changes are made to the software.
 The review is performed by experts within the company who are familiar with applicable funding rules as well as the manner in which the model generates its output.
 If significant changes are made to the internal model, extra checking and review are completed.
 Significant changes to the internal model that are applicable to multiple clients are generally developed, checked and reviewed by multiple experts within the company who are familiar with the details of the required changes.